Explore more calculators

 An amortization schedule is a table that shows each payment over time, including how much goes toward interest and how much reduces the principal balance.

-Interest is calculated based on your remaining loan balance.
-At the beginning, your balance is highest, so a larger portion of your payment goes toward interest.
+Interest is calculated on the remaining loan balance.
+Since the balance is highest at the start, more of the early payments go toward interest.

-Paying off your loan early reduces the total interest you pay, since interest is only charged on the remaining balance over time.
+Paying off your loan early reduces the total interest you pay because interest is charged only on the remaining balance.

 A longer loan term lowers your monthly payment but increases total interest paid.
 A shorter term means higher payments but less total cost.